Hire a Lawyer for Your Commercial Premises Damage Claim

 How long do I have to file?

 Negligence claims in California generally have a 2-year limitations period (Code Civ.
 Proc. § 335.1).
 Breach of written contract is 4 years (CCP § 337).
 Conversion is 3 years (CCP § 338).
 UCL claims have a 4-year period (B&P Code § 17208).
-The case-evaluation memo includes a written deadline calendar specific to your facts.
+The $240 written attorney consultation can include a written deadline calendar specific to your facts on request.

 Can I recover lost profits from the business interruption?

 Recovery is fact-dependent.
 Lost-profits claims require documentation: prior-period revenue, the specific operational impact, the period of impairment, and reasonable mitigation.
-The case evaluation memo identifies whether the lost-profits claim is supportable and how to document it.
+The $240 written attorney consultation identifies whether the lost-profits claim is supportable and how to document it.

 The five legal theories that drive most commercial-premises damage cases